machinat/sociably/docs/getting-started.md

 yarn add @machinat/core @machinat/http
 ```

-## Platforms
+### Platforms

-A platform is an external source where events would receive from and possibly you can dispatch reactions to.
-It could be any event-based source like webhook, websocket, e-mail or even console!
+Platform modules would listen to external events from sources like webhook, then emit the events through the app.
+They also provide utilities to make reaction if possible.

+You are free to pick any platforms you need to communicate with.
 The example app above subscribe events from 2 platforms: `Messenger` and `Line`.
-You can add your ones:
+Install the platform module packages like:

 ```sh
 npm install @machinat/messenger @machinat/line # ...